 But the rewards are worth it, and if you learn these skills, you'll be stronger in the rest of your life.
 We're going to talk about each of these aspects below.

 For pretty much all ambitious students, high school coursework is going to be a grind.
-I’m not saying that learning isn’t fun, but inevitably you’ll have to do assignments you don’t care about, you’ll have to sit in class listening to profoundly dull teachers, and you have to prepare for exams that aren’t fun.
+I'm not saying that learning isn't fun, but inevitably you'll have to do assignments you don't care about, sit in class listening to profoundly dull teachers, and prepare for exams that aren't fun.
 All of this is going to take time and mental energy to drive through the most painful parts.

 Having motivation makes a big difference in how hard you work and how strongly you persist through difficulty.

-It turns out there are actually two types of motivation – extrinsic motivation (coming from outside) and intrinsic motivation (coming from within).
+It turns out that there are actually two types of motivation: extrinsic motivation (coming from outside) and intrinsic motivation (coming from within).
 One of them is a lot more durable than the other.

 A common source of extrinsic motivation is parental pressure.
-If you fail a test, you might be grounded.
-If you don’t clean up your room, you get your phone taken away.
+If you fail a test, you're grounded.
+If you don't clean up your room, you have your phone taken away.
 More positively, if you get an A, maybe your parents buy you that pair of shoes you always wanted.

-This can definitely work – but in the short term, and not reliably.
-While you might do your homework and stop texting for a night, ultimately it leads to frustration and resentment and won’t be reliable for long periods of time.
+This can definitely work—but only in the short term and not reliably.
+While you might do your homework and stop texting for a night, ultimately it leads to frustration and resentment and won't be reliable for long periods of time.

 Just remember the last time you argued with your parents about something they wanted you to do, like chores or homework.
 Fear of punishment can be an effective motivator, but it wears off, especially as you get older and more independent.

-“Fine!
-Ground me, I don’t care!”
+"Fine!
+Ground me, I don't care!"
 Sound familiar?
-If you rely on your parents to keep you working, and your parents aren’t around, you won’t work.
+If you rely on your parents to keep you motivated and your parents aren't around, you won't work.

 In contrast, intrinsic motivation comes from within.
-It’s something that you want for yourself – screw what other people think.
+It's something you want for yourself—screw what other people think.

-You might have a dream college you have a burning drive to attend.
+You might have a dream college you want to attend.